RocketChat/docs-old/guides/administration/admin-panel/settings/oauth/google-oauth-setup.md

 ![](<../../../../../.gitbook/assets/image (642) (1) (1) (1).png>)

-* Copy these credentials from and fill them in the Google section of the OAuth configuration of your RocketChat server then hit **Save changes**
+* Copy these credentials from and fill them in the Google section of the OAuth configuration of your Rocket.Chat server then hit **Save changes**

 ![](<../../../../../.gitbook/assets/image (666) (1) (1).png>)